GlacioHack/xdem/CONTRIBUTING.md

 At least one test per feature (in the associated `tests/test_*.py` file) should be included in the PR, using `pytest` (see existing tests for examples).
 The structure of test modules and functions in `tests/` largely mirrors that of the package modules and functions in `xdem/`.

-To run the entire test suite, run `pytest` in the current directory:
+To run the entire test suite, run `pytest` from the root of the repository:
 ```bash
 pytest
 ```

-Running `pytest` will trigger a script that automatically downloads test data from [https://github.com/GlacioHack/xdem-data](https://github.com/GlacioHack/xdem-data) before running all tests.
+Running `pytest` will trigger a script that automatically downloads test data from [https://github.com/GlacioHack/xdem-data](https://github.com/GlacioHack/xdem-data) used to run all tests.

 ### Documentation

 If your changes need to be reflected in the documentation, update the related pages located in `doc/source/`.
 The documentation is written in MyST markdown syntax, similar to GitHub's default Markdown (see [MyST-NB](https://myst-nb.readthedocs.io/en/latest/authoring/text-notebooks.html) for details).

-To ensure that the documentation is building properly after your changes, you can run `pytest tests/test_doc.py` on Linux.
-On Windows and Mac, the documentation is not maintained, so you can wait to open the PR for it to be checked by the CI.
+To ensure that the documentation is building properly after your changes, if you are on Linux, you can run `pytest tests/test_doc.py`, which is equivalent to building directly calling `sphinx-build source/ build/html/` from the `doc/` folder.
+On Windows and Mac, the documentation is not maintained, so you can wait to open the PR for it to be checked on Linux by the CI.

 ### Formatting and linting

-Install and run `pre-commit` (such as with `mamba install pre-commit`, see [pre-commit documentation](https://pre-commit.com/) for details), which will use `.pre-commit-config.yaml` to verify spelling errors, import sorting, type checking, formatting and linting:
+Install and run `pre-commit` from the root of the repository (such as with `mamba install pre-commit`, see [pre-commit documentation](https://pre-commit.com/) for details), which will use `.pre-commit-config.yaml` to verify spelling errors, import sorting, type checking, formatting and linting:

 ```bash